5 Patient Engagement Strategies for Facilities

 Engagement in healthcare is defined as the process of involving patients in their own care experience by empowering patients, encouraging strong patient-provider relationships, and allowing shared decision-making.
 The following three factors influence a patient’s engagement:

-Why Is Patient Engagement Important?
+Why Are Patient Engagement Strategies Important?

-- Lower Healthcare Costs: Healthier patients don’t need to access healthcare systems as frequently as others.
+Lower Healthcare Costs: Healthier patients don’t need to access healthcare systems as frequently as others.
 This is demonstrated in reduced emergency department visits, lower hospital readmission scores, and shorter lengths of stay among patients who are engaged.
 It’s important to note that lower costs benefit both facilities and patients receiving care.

-- Higher Staff Career Satisfaction: Healthcare providers who are involved in quality improvement (QI) strategies to improve engagement are more motivated and excited to go to work.
-Nurses and other care providers enjoy working in healthcare when they’re able to help people — seeing patients get better faster gives them a sense of pride and accomplishment.
+Higher Staff Career Satisfaction: Healthcare providers who are involved in quality improvement (QI) strategies to improve engagement are more motivated and excited to go to work.
+Nurses and other care providers enjoy working in healthcare when they’re able to help people — seeing patients get better, faster, gives them a sense of pride and accomplishment.

 The majority of healthcare providers (76%) believe that they make it easy for patients to take responsibility for their own care.
 However, only 54% of patients are satisfied by facility efforts to include them in care planning efforts.